Lab: Dotplots

 }

-Add the following global declarations to src/main.ts:
+Add the following global state to src/main.ts:

-nInput = document.getElementById('n-input') as HTMLInputElement;
+const nInput = document.getElementById('n-input') as HTMLInputElement;

-nInput = document.getElementById('n-input') as HTMLInputElement;
+const nInput = document.getElementById('n-input') as HTMLInputElement;

 Add this synchronize function, which will be called whenever a number in the text inputs changes: